rwpogge/MODS2025/Agents/modsEnv/readme.md

 Run the `build` script in the modsEnv directory.

 ## Maintaining
 The `libtelemetry` dependency requires an updated version of the `leap-seconds.list` file to function.
 This file is updated every six months (in December and June) and the most recent version can be downloaded here (https://data.iana.org/time-zones/data/leap-seconds.list).
 The file is expected to be located at `/usr/share/lbto/UT/leap-seconds.list`, but this location can be changed at run time using the *ini file.
+If the leap-seconds file is not found, then the fallback leap-seconds.list file contained with this repository will be used instead.

 ## Usage Instructions
 Run the executable with the following optional command line arguments.